FedRAMP/docs/docs/rev5/significant-change-notifications.md

-# Significant Change Notification Requirements
+# Significant Change Notifications

 !!! info "Effective Date(s) & Overall Applicability for Rev5"
       - **Optional** (Wide Release) beginning 2026-02-27.
-      - Rev5 Authorized providers or those seeking FedRAMP authorization MAY adopt this standard in place of the traditional FedRAMP Significant Change Request process after February 27, 2026.
+      - Rev5 Authorized providers or those seeking FedRAMP authorization MAY adopt this process in place of the traditional FedRAMP Significant Change Request process after February 27, 2026.
-      - Providers MUST address all requirements and recommendations in this standard prior to full adoption.
+      - Providers MUST address all requirements and recommendations in this process prior to full adoption.
       - Rev5 Authorized Providers who switch to the Significant Change Notification process MUST notify FedRAMP by sending an email to info@fedramp.gov.
       - It is up to providers to coordinate with their active agency customers to ensure agency customers will not be negatively impacted by the provider&#x27;s adoption of this policy.
       - Providers seeking FedRAMP authorization who plan to follow the Significant Change Notification policy must clearly note this in their authorization package